DataScienceUIBK/TriviaHG/README.md

 ## Human Evaluation - Answering

 This folder contains Excel files used to solicit responses from six human participants.
 Each participant received ten Excel files, with each file comprising ten questions.
-The table below represents the types of questions and the corresponding responses from each participant.
+The table below represents the types of questions and the corresponding statistics from each participant.

 |  Question Type  |  Hard-B  |  Hard-F  |  Hard-V  |  Medium-B  |  Medium-F  |  Medium-V  |  Easy-B  |  Easy-F  |  Easy-V  |
 |-----------------|----------|----------|----------|------------|------------|------------|----------|----------|----------|